-On 12 July 2019, the Ministry of Housing, Communities and Local Government (MHCLG) released a consultation looking to improve the security of tenants.
+In April 2019, the Ministry of Housing, Communities and Local Government (MHCLG) consulted on proposals to:

-Section 21 is currently a leading cause of homelessness, with local authorities struggling to find the resources to act against rogue landlords, as per the Deregulation Act 2015.
+Section 21 is a leading cause of homelessness, with local authorities struggling to find the resources to act against rogue landlords under the Deregulation Act 2015.

-However, there are some situations that warrant landlords evicting the tenant before the end of the tenancy and we therefore favour the more balanced proposals to widen section 8 of the Housing Act 1988.
+However, there are some situations that warrant landlords evicting the tenant before the end of the tenancy.
+We therefore favour proposals to widen the grounds for possession under section 8.

-We've therefore balanced the rights of the tenants and the landlords in arguing for more court discretionary powers, rather than making possession orders mandatory in certain situations.
+In order to not discourage landlords from entering into longer fixed-term tenancies, we balanced the rights of tenants and landlords in our response by arguing for more court discretionary powers, rather than making possession orders mandatory.

 We anticipate that the Renters’ Reform Bill will be released soon.